alexbulgakov/dummy-search/README.md

 - [VK UI](https://vkcom.github.io/VKUI/#/About) - This is a library of adaptive React components for building web applications
 - [React](https://reactjs.org/) - JS library
 - [Dummy JSON](https://dummyjson.com/) - Fake JSON data provider

+### Useful resources

+- [plural-ru](https://www.npmjs.com/package/plural-ru) - This library helped me to accurately inform the user about how many friends were found in the search.
+It provides correct declension of nouns and verbs in Russian.